Save More, Stress Less

 Savings plans that actually work?
 Take a look.

-And even though 66 million U.S. adults have zero dollars saved for an emergency, that doesn't mean you should be one of them.
+Even though 66 million U.S. adults have zero dollars saved for an emergency, that doesn't mean you should be one of them.

 How big should your emergency fund be?